zero-os/0-templates/templates/vdisk/README.md

 - `filesystem`: filesystem to create on the disk
 - `zerodb`: the zerodb the namespace is created on
 - `nsName`: the name of the namespace created on zerodb
+- `label`: label to be given to the disk when it is attached to a vm

 ### Actions
 - `install`: creates the vdisk and namespace.